The Archaeology of Achaemenid Iran: A Glance at Recent Developments and Studies

 About the Speaker

-Ali Mousavi is a Senior Pourdavoud Research Scholar and Adjunct Assistant Professor of Iranian Archaeology in the Department of Near Eastern Languages and Cultures at the University of California, Los Angeles.
-He completed his BA in Art History and his MA in Archaeology from the University of Lyon, France.
-He obtained his PhD in Near Eastern Archaeology from the University of California, Berkeley.
-He has excavated in France, Turkey, and Iran, and contributed to the inclusion of a number of archaeological sites and monuments on the World Heritage List of the UNESCO.
-He is the author of Persepolis: Discovery and Afterlife of a World Wonder (de Gruyter 2012), and co- editor of Ancient Iran from the Air (Philippe von Zabern 2012) and Excavating an Empire (Mazda Publishers 2014).
-He holds a particular interest in the archaeology of Iranian empires, from the Achaemenids to the Sasanians, as well as the history of archaeology in Iran and the Near East.
-He worked as a curator of Ancient Near Eastern Art at the Los Angeles County Museum of Art from 2006 to 2013.
-He teaches Iranian art and archaeology at UCLA and serves as the director of the UCLA Archaeological Gazetteer of Iran at the Pourdavoud Center.
+Ali Mousavi studied in Lyon, France, and took his B.A. in Art History, and his M.A. in Archaeology from the University of Lyon, France.
+He obtained his Ph.D. in Near Eastern archaeology from the University of California, Berkeley.
+He excavated in France, Turkey, and Iran, and contributed to the nomination of a number of archaeological sites and monuments on the World Heritage List of UNESCO.
+He is the author of a book on the site of Persepolis (Persepolis: Discovery and Afterlife of a World Wonder), and co-editor of two books: Ancient Iran from the Air, and Excavating an Empire.
+He has published on various aspects of Iranian art and archaeology, and holds a particular interest in the archaeology of Iranian Empires, from the Achaemenids to the Sasanians, and the history of archaeology in Iran and the Near East.
+He teaches art and archaeology of ancient Iran at UCLA.
+He is also the director of the Archaeological Gazetteer of Iran project.